-- 1. To receive, consider and adopt the Audited Financial Statement of the Company for the Financial Year ended on 31stMarch, 2023 and the Reports of the Board of Directors' and Auditors' thereon. - 2.
+- 1. To receive, consider and adopt the Audited Financial Statement of the Company for the Financial Year ended on 31stMarch, 2024 and the Reports of the Board of Directors' and Auditors' thereon. - 2.
 To appoint a Director in place of Mr. Ishwarbhai Baldevdas Patel (DIN: 00206389), who retires by rotation and being eligible offers himself for re-appointment. - 3.
 To appoint a Director in place of Mr. Nishant Nitinbhai Patel (DIN: 09105449), who retires by rotation and being eligible offers himself for re-appointment. - 4.
-To appoint M/s.
-Parimal S. Shah & Co., Chartered Accountants, (FRN 107591W) as the Statutory Auditors of the Company in place of M/s.
-Naresh J. Patel & Co., Chartered Accountants, the retiring Statutory Auditors, to hold office from the conclusion of this Annual General Meeting (AGM), until the conclusion of 40th AGM, subject to ratification at every AGM on a remuneration to be decided by the Board or its Committee. - 5.
-Appointment of Mr. Gopal Bhatt (DIN: 09611967) as an Independent Director:
+To Appoint Mr. Gopal Bhatt (DIN: 09611967) as an Independent Director.